ros-industrial/industrial_ci/doc/index.rst

 Optional environment variables
 ++++++++++++++++++++++++++++++++

-Note that some of these currently tied only to a single option, but we still leave them for the future when more options become available (e.g. ament with BUILDER).
+Note that some of these currently tied only to a single option, but we still leave them for the future when more options become available.

 * **ABICHECK_MERGE** (default: not set): Used only when `ABICHECK_URL` is set.
 For travis it can be set to 'auto' to auto-detect pull requests.
 If set to 'true' the merge parent (see `Terminology section <#terminology>`__) will be checked against.
 * **ABICHECK_URL** (default: not set): Run binary compatibility check with `ABICC <https://github.com/lvc/abi-compliance-checker>`__.
 The URL should point to a baseline archive (\*.tar.\*,\*.zip, \*.tgz or \*.tbz2).
 See more in `the ABI checks section <#abi-checks>`__)
 * **ABICHECK_VERSION** (default: not set): Used only when `ABICHECK_URL` is set.
 Version name (for display only) of the set of code, which the location is specified in `ABICHECK_URL` of.
 The version will be automatically read from the URL passed in `ABICHECK_URL` if possible, but for a URL that doesn't point to a version-based file name (e.g. the link for a tagged version on Gitlab doesn't).
 * **ADDITIONAL_DEBS** (default: not set): More DEBs to be used.
 List the name of DEB(s delimitted by whitespace if multiple DEBs specified).
 Needs to be full-qualified Ubuntu package name.
 E.g.: "ros-indigo-roslint ros-indigo-gazebo-ros" (without quotation).
-* **AFTER_SCRIPT**: (default: not set): Used to specify shell commands that run after all source tests.
+* **AFTER_SCRIPT** (default: not set): Used to specify shell commands that run after all source tests.
 NOTE: `Unlike Travis CI <https://docs.travis-ci.com/user/customizing-the-build#Breaking-the-Build>`__ where `after_script` doesn't affect the build result, the result in the commands specified with this DOES affect the build result.
 See more `here <./index.rst#run-pre-post-process-custom-commands>`__.
-* **BEFORE_SCRIPT**: (default: not set): Used to specify shell commands that run before building packages (more precisely, it gets called after the workspace to be built is prepared, but before the dependency of packages in that workspace is resolved).
-See more `here <./index.rst#run-pre-post-process-custom-commands>`__.
-* **BUILD_PKGS_WHITELIST** (default: not set): Packages to be built can be explicitly specified with this, in ROS package name format (i.e. using underscore.
-No hyphen).
-This is useful when your repo contains some packages that you don't want to be used upon testing.
-Downstream packages, if necessary, should be also specified using this.
-Also these packages are to be built when `NOT_TEST_INSTALL` is set.
-Finally, packages specified with this will be built together with those speicified using unimplmented `USE_DEB`.
-* **BUILDER** (default: catkin): Currently only `catkin` is implemented (and with that `catkin_tools` is used instead of `catkin_make`.
-See `this discussion <https://github.com/ros-industrial/industrial_ci/issues/3>`__).
+* **BUILDER** (default: catkin_tools for ROS1, colcon for ROS2): Select the builder e.g. to build ROS1 packages with colcon
 * **CATKIN_CONFIG** (default: not set): `catkin config --install` is used by default and with this variable you can 1) pass additional config options, or 2) overwrite `--install` by `--no-install`.
 See more in `this section <https://github.com/ros-industrial/industrial_ci/blob/master/doc/index.rst#optional-customize-catkin-config>`__.
 * **CATKIN_LINT** (default: not set.
 Value range: [true|pedantic]): If `true`, run `catkin_lint <http://fkie.github.io/catkin_lint/>`__ with `--explain` option.
 If `pedantic`, `catkin_lint` command runs with `--strict -W2` option, i.e. more verbose output will print, and the CI job fails if there's any error and/or warning occurs.
 * **CATKIN_LINT_ARGS** (default: not set): If true, you can pass whatever argument(s) `catkin_lint` takes, except `--explain` that is set by default.
 Options can be delimit by space if passing multiple.
-* **CATKIN_PARALLEL_JOBS** (default: -p4): Maximum number of packages to be built in parallel that is passed to underlining build tool.
-As of Jan 2016, this is only enabled with `catkin_tools`.
-See for more detail about `number of build jobs <http://catkin-tools.readthedocs.org/en/latest/verbs/catkin_build.html#controlling-the-number-of-build-jobs>`__ and `documentation of catkin_tools <https://catkin-tools.readthedocs.org/en/latest/verbs/catkin_build.html#full-command-line-interface>`__ that this env variable is passed to internally in `catkin-tools`.
-* **CATKIN_PARALLEL_TEST_JOBS** (default: -p4): Maximum number of packages which could be examined in parallel during the test run.
-If not set it's filled by `ROS_PARALLEL_JOBS`.
-* **CMAKE_ARGS** (default: not set): CMake arguments that get passed to the builder.
+* **CMAKE_ARGS** (default: not set): CMake arguments that get passed to the builder for all workspaces.
 * **CCACHE_DIR** (default: not set): If set, `ccache <https://en.wikipedia.org/wiki/Ccache>`__ gets enabled for your build to speed up the subsequent builds in the same job if anything.
 See `detail. <https://github.com/ros-industrial/industrial_ci/blob/master/doc/index.rst#cache-build-artifacts-to-speed-up-the-subsequent-builds-if-any>`__
 * **CLANG_FORMAT_CHECK** (default: not set.
 Value range: ``[<format-style>|file]``): If set, run the `clang-format <https://clang.llvm.org/docs/ClangFormat.html>`__ check.
 Set the argument to ``file`` if the style configuration should be loaded from a ``.clang-format`` file, located in one of the parent directories of the source file.
 * **CLANG_FORMAT_VERSION** (default: not set): Version of clang-format to install and use (relates to both the apt package name as well as the executable), e.g., ``CLANG_FORMAT_VERSION=3.8``.